British intervention in Spanish American independence: Chile and the Pacific Ocean

 After the end of the Napoleonic Wars, the British Royal Navy had a huge number of warships — approximately 713.
 With the needs of a European post-war economy the United Kingdom was forced to demobilize most of these ships, with 134 ships remaining by 1820.
 The rest were sold to individuals, and companies with about 250 warships available to the insurgent governments, carrying the most modern weapons of the time.
 In addition, many British sailors and captains also went into the service of those ships to South America.
 One of those ships and captains was John Illingworth, commanding the Rosa de los Andes, classified as a sixth rate warship by the Royal Navy.
 This ship, hired by the revolutionary government of Chile for the naval campaigns of independence, had on board the most famous Royal Naval sailor of the time — Scotsman Lord Thomas Cochrane.
 He arrived in Chile in 1818, the language and laws governing the vessel were determined by the nationality of its captain.
 When Cochrane was sent to command the Chilean fleet, he decided to remove the rest of the Chilean sailors as he distrusted them.
 Instead, he replaced them with British or North American officers so that the squadron was governed under British laws with only English being spoken.

-Working in coordination with Chilean leader Bernardo O'Higgins, Cochrane and his fleet blockaded and raided the coasts of Chile, as he had done so successfully with those of France and Spain.
+Working in coordination with Chilean leader Bernardo O'Higgins, Cochrane and his fleet which contained many Britons, blockaded and raided the coasts of Chile, as he had done so successfully with those of France and Spain.

 Cochrane's greatest achievement was the capture of the forts of Valdivia on 4 February 1820.
 The seizure effectively ended the last vestiges of Spanish power in mainland Chile.
 A vast haul of military plunder was taken.

 Under the orders of General José de San Martín, Cochrane blockaded the coast of Peru in support of the campaign for independence.
 He conveyed the Liberation Army from Valparaíso and disembarked 100 miles southeast of Lima which was liberated the following year.
-On 5 November, Cochrane captured the Spanish frigate Esmeralda the most powerful Spanish ship in South America within the port of Callao and was renamed Valdivia for the Chilean Navy.
+On 5 November, Cochrane working with another former Royal Navy officer Martin George Guisse managed to capture the Spanish frigate Esmeralda, the most powerful Spanish ship in South America within the port of Callao and was renamed Valdivia for the Chilean Navy.

 Cochrane then attempted to find other Spanish ships and after a pursuit of five months, he blockaded them in the port of Guayaquil.
 They surrendered to the authorities of the port, after which he left Chilean service in November 1822.